-Each candidate is asked to submit a short statement [comprising no more than 13 lines when constrained by a space 5 1/2" X 2 1/4" (1,250 character count NOT word count)] via the web.
-Statements will be displayed in informational materials published by the Elections Committee.
-Statements may not include names of any political coalitions.
+- 1. Each candidate is asked to submit a short statement, which may be no more than 1,250 characters, including spaces (NOT word count) via the online Candidate Profile portal. - 2.
+Statements will be displayed in informational materials published by the Elections Committee, both in print and online. - 3.
+Statements may not include names of any political coalitions. - 4.
+If a candidate's statement does not conform with these guidelines, the statement will not be posted